 Gideon Dabi, baritone

 Baritone Gideon Dabi continues to receive great acclaim delivering “powerfully felt, beautifully performed and articulated” performances across a wide array of genres and styles.
 His “earnest interpretations” have thrilled audiences from his home State Theater in New Brunswick, NJ, through the Music Festival of the Hamptons working with Norman Dello Joio, to Israel, Italy, and back again.
 This season, Gideon joined Sarasota Opera as Schaunard in La Bohème and Ash Lawn Opera for Amahl and the Night Visitors.
 In 2016, he returned to Sarasota Opera for a role debut of Dr. Malatesta in Don Pasquale and to Ash Lawn Opera for Amahl and the Night Visitors and to sing the role of Sir James in the east coast premiere of Middlemarch in Spring.
 He was also recently invited to perform on American Lyric Theater’s Alumni Celebration Concert, in which he was heard singing the music of Gerald Cohen and Clint Borzoni.
-In the 2017-18 season, he makes his debut with Opera Colorado in the world premiere of Gerald Cohen’s Steal a Pencil For Me.
+In the 2017-18 season, he made his debut with Opera Colorado in the world premiere of Gerald Cohen’s Steal a Pencil For Me and sang Morales in Carmen with the Rochester Philharmonic, the role which marks his Dallas Opera debut in the 2018-19 season.